greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_role"></a>gp\_role

-The role of this server process is set to *dispatch* for the master and *execute* for a segment.
+The role of this server process is set to *dispatch* for the coordinator and *execute* for a segment.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|